Plan a high school reunion

 So you’re the chosen family member who gets to organize and plan the upcoming family reunion!
 If that’s you, Reunacy has done the major leg work and created an in-depth planning guide and a family reunion planning checklist to alleviate your duties.

 We spoke with dozens of family reunion planners, event planning experts, and production coordinators to create the ultimate guide to planning a family reunion.
 With guidance from experts, you’ll have a comprehensive and detailed understanding of what you need to do to plan and execute a successful family reunion.
-We’ve also included a downloadable checklist that you can print out and fill in as you check off each detail!
+We’ve also included a checklist that you can print out and fill in as you check off each detail!

 Phase one occurs 8-12 months before the Reunion